 See the Foster care allowances page for details on payments for parent and child foster carers.

 Short break foster care involves caring for a child with disabilities.
 It gives children planned periods of care away from their families or foster carers.
 This can be for a few hours during the day or overnight stays, such as a weekend every month.

-Short breaks help children to spend time away from their birth families and develop their independence.
-It can help to broaden their horizons and help them integrate with other children, gain confidence and have fun.
+Short breaks help children spend time away from their birth families and develop their independence.
+It can help broaden their horizons and integrate with other children, gain confidence and have fun.

-This type of fostering also enables the birth family to have a break from the pressures of full-time caring.
-Many birth parents describe short break foster care as a lifeline for them, allowing them to recharge their batteries and spend quality time with their other children or partner, or do the things that many people take for granted, however small.
+This type of fostering also gives the birth family a break from the pressures of full-time caring.
+Many birth parents describe short break foster care as a lifeline, allowing them to recharge their batteries and spend quality time with their other children or partner, or to do the things that many people take for granted, however small.